Claude Code Plugins

 CRITICAL: NEVER mark a plan as done until you have 100% confirmation through code audit that EVERY item is implemented.

-Step 5: Update Document
+Step 5: Update Document (WITH PRESERVATION PROTOCOL)

-• Add missing information
+• Add new information alongside existing

-• For plans: update status markers and rename if needed
+• Update status markers and dates

 Step 6: Validate Changes